amityadav/AWS-SAA-C02-Notes-2020/Course/S3/README.md

       * Server-side encryption: Here you manage the keys, and Amazon manage the writes
   * Client-side Encryption: You encrypt the data and you upload it encrypted to S3

+## S3 Object lock & Glacier Vault Lock

+* YS# Object Lock to store Objects using a Write Once, Read Many (WORM) model
+* This helps prevents objects from being deleted or modified for a fixed amount of timeor indefinitely
+* S3 Object loc can be used to meet regulatory compliance requirements
+  * ### Governance Mode - Users can't overwrite or delete an object version or alter its lock settings unless they have special permissions.
+With governance mode, you protect objects against being deleted by most users, but you can still grant some users permissing to alter trhe retention settings or delete the object if necessary
+  * ### Compliance Mode - A protecte object version can't be overritten or deleted by any user, including the root user.
+When object is locked in compliance mode, its retention mode can't be changed and its retention period can't be shortened.
+Compliance mode ensures an object version can't be overwritten or deleted for the duration of the retention period by any user
+* Glacier Valut Lock - S3 Glacier vault lock allows you to deploy and enforce compliance controls for individual S3 glaciers valuts within a vauly lock policy.
+Once locksed the policy can't be changed

+## S3 performance
+* S3 has extremely low latency.
+You can get the first byte out of S3 within 100-200 milliseconds
+* You can also achieve a high number of request: 3,500 PUT/COPY/POST/DELETE and 5,500 GET/HEAD requests per second per prefix
+* The more prefix we have the more performance we have for S3
+* The performance is impacted if we are using KMS as that it will encrypt & decrypt files when uploading and downloading
+* Use Multipart uploads - Recomended for files over 100 MB & required for files over 5 GB
+* S3 byte-Rance Fetches for downloads

+### S3 Select
+* S3 select enables apps to retrieve only a subset of data from an object by using simple SQL expressions, This will help in achieving drastic performance increases

+### 3 Diff ways to share S3 bucets across accounts (IMPORTANT)
+* Using Bucket Policies & IAM (applies across thge entire bucket).
+Programmatic Access Only
+* Using Bucket ACLs & IAM (Individual objects).
+Programmatic Access Only
+* Cross-accountIAM Roles. programmatic AND Consold access

 ## [Amazon Storage](https://aws.amazon.com/products/storage/)

 ### [Amazon Storage Gateway](https://aws.amazon.com/storagegateway/)